DanielRCA/NCR-mtDNA_ampliconbasedngs/README.md

 You will need a [Linux Operating System](https://en.wikipedia.org/wiki/Linux).
 You must also have [Conda](https://docs.conda.io/projects/conda/en/stable/) installed, which can be done by following [Anaconda's User Guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
 If you are not accustomed to using Linux, we strongly recommend following [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-the-anaconda-python-distribution-on-ubuntu-22-04) created in 2022 by Lisa Tagliaferri and Tony Tran.

-Once Anaconda has been installed, download .........................file and save it in a directory.
+Once Anaconda has been installed, download [Conda_Environment_File_NCR-mtDNA_ngsamplicon.txt](https://github.com/DanielRCA/NCR-mtDNA_ampliconbasedngs/blob/main/Conda_Environment_File_NCR-mtDNA_ngsamplicon.txt) file and save it in a directory.
 This is the [Conda environement](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) file.
 Next, open the [Command-line interface](https://en.wikipedia.org/wiki/Command-line_interface#Command_prompt) by typing `Ctrl+Alt+T` in the directory where you saved your Conda environment file.
 Alternatively, you can type `command line`, `cmd`, or `prompt` into the search bar of your computer and navigate to the directory where you save the Conda environment file using `cd` command.
 If you face problems opening the command-line, here is a [good tutorial](https://www.groovypost.com/howto/cant-open-terminal-in-ubuntu-fixes/).

 Install the environment with the command:
   ```bash